pravega/pravega/documentation/src/docs/segment-store-service.md

 - _Operation Sequence Number_: The largest sequence number assigned by the _Durable Log_.
 Every time a new Operation is received and successfully processed by the _Durable Log_, this number is incremented (its value never decreases or otherwise roll back, even if an operation failed to be persisted).
     - The Operation Sequence Number is guaranteed to be strict-monotonic increasing (no two Operations have the same value, and an Operation will always have a larger Sequence Number than all Operations before it).
 - _Epoch_: A number that is incremented every time a successful recovery (Container Start) happens.
-This value is durably incremented and stored as part of recovery and can be used for a number of cases (a good use is Tier-2 fencing for HDFS, which doesn't provide a good, native mechanism for that).
+This value is durably incremented and stored as part of recovery and can be used for a number of cases (a good use is Tier 2 fencing for HDFS, which doesn't provide a good, native mechanism for that).
 - _Active Segment Metadata_: Information about each active Segment (see next section below).
 A Segment is active if it has had activity (read or write) recently and is currently loaded in memory.
-If a Segment is not used for a while, or if there are many Segments currently active, a Segment becomes inactive by having its outstanding metadata flushed to Tier-2 Storage and evicted from memory.
+If a Segment is not used for a while, or if there are many Segments currently active, a Segment becomes inactive by having its outstanding metadata flushed to Tier 2 Storage and evicted from memory.
-- _Tier-1 Metadata_: Various pieces of information that can be used to accurately truncate the Tier-1 Storage Log once all operations prior to that point have been durably stored to Tier-2.
+- _Tier 1 Metadata_: Various pieces of information that can be used to accurately truncate the Tier 1 Storage Log once all operations prior to that point have been durably stored to Tier 2.
-- _Checkpoints_: Container Metadata is periodically checkpointed by having its entire snapshot (including Active Segments) serialized to Tier-1.
-A Checkpoint serves as a Truncation Point for Tier-1, meaning it contains all the updates that have been made to the Container via all the processed operations before it so we no longer need those operations in order to reconstruct the Metadata.
-If we truncate Tier-1 on a Checkpoint, then we can use information from Tier-2 and this Checkpoint to reconstruct what is in the Metadata previously, without relying on any operation prior to it in Tier-1.
+- _Checkpoints_: Container Metadata is periodically checkpointed by having its entire snapshot (including Active Segments) serialized to Tier 1.
+A Checkpoint serves as a Truncation Point for Tier 1, meaning it contains all the updates that have been made to the Container via all the processed operations before it, so we no longer need those operations in order to reconstruct the Metadata.
+If we truncate Tier 1 on a Checkpoint, then we can use information from Tier 2 and this Checkpoint to reconstruct what is in the Metadata previously, without relying on any operation prior to it in Tier 1.

 #### Segment Metadata
 Each Segment Container needs to keep per-segment metadata, which it uses to keep track of the state of each segment as it processes operations for it.
 The metadata can be volatile (it can be fully rebuilt upon recovery) and contains the following properties for each segment that is currently in use:

-- `Name` the name of the Segment.
+- `Name`: The name of the Segment.
 - `Id`: Internally assigned unique Segment Id.
 This is used to refer to Segments, which is preferred to the Name.
 This Id is sticky for the lifetime of the Segment, which means that even if the Segment becomes inactive, a future reactivation will have it mapped to the same Id.
-- `StartOffset` (also known as `TruncationOffset`): the lowest offset of the data that is available for reading.
+- `StartOffset` (also known as `TruncationOffset`): The lowest offset of the data that is available for reading.
 A non-truncated segment will have Start Offset equal to 0, while subsequent Truncate operations will increase (but never decrease) this number.
-- `StorageLength`: the highest offset of the data that exists in Tier-2 Storage.
+- `StorageLength`: The highest offset of the data that exists in Tier 2 Storage.
-- `Length`: the highest offset of the committed data in Tier-1 Storage.
+- `Length`: The highest offset of the committed data in Tier 1 Storage.
-- `LastModified`: the timestamp of the last processed (and acknowledged) append.
+- `LastModified`: The timestamp of the last processed (and acknowledged) append.
-- `IsSealed`: whether the Segment is closed for appends (this value may not have been applied to Tier-2 Storage yet).
+- `IsSealed`: Whether the Segment is closed for appends (this value may not have been applied to Tier 2 Storage yet).
-- `IsSealedInStorage`: whether the Segment is closed for appends (and this has been persisted in Tier-2 Storage).
+- `IsSealedInStorage`: Whether the Segment is closed for appends (and this has been persisted in Tier 2 Storage).
-- `IsMerged`: whether this Segment has been merged into another one (but this has not yet been persisted in Tier-2 Storage).
+- `IsMerged`: Whether this Segment has been merged into another one (but this has not yet been persisted in Tier 2 Storage).
 This only applies for Transactions.
-Once the merger is persisted into Tier-2, the Transaction Segment does not exist anymore (so `IsDeleted` will become true).
+Once the merger is persisted into Tier 2, the Transaction Segment does not exist anymore (so `IsDeleted` will become true).
-- `IsDeleted`: whether the Segment is deleted or has recently been merged into another Segment.
+- `IsDeleted`: Whether the Segment is deleted or has recently been merged into another Segment.
 This only applies for recently deleted Segments, and not for Segments that never existed.

-The following are **always** true for any Segment:
+The following are always **true** for any Segment:

 - `StorageLength` <= `Length`
 - `StartOffset` <= `Length`

 ### Log Operations

-A _Log Operation_ is the basic unit that is enqueued in the Durable Log.
+A _Log Operation_ is the basic unit that is enqueued in the _Durable Log_.
 It does not represent an action, per se, but is the base for several serializable operations (we can serialize multiple types of operations, not just Appends).
 Each Operation is the result of an external action (which denote the alteration of a Segment), or an internal trigger, such as Metadata maintenance operations.

 Every Log Operation has the following elements:
-- `SequenceNumber`: the unique sequence number assigned to this entry (see more under _Container Metadata_).
+- `SequenceNumber`: The unique sequence number assigned to this entry (see more under [Container Metadata](#container Metadata).

-These are the various types of Log Operations:
+The following are the various types of Log Operations:

-- _Storage Operations_ represent operations that need to be applied to the underlying Tier-2 Storage:
+- _Storage Operations_ represent operations that need to be applied to the underlying Tier 2 Storage:
     - `StreamSegmentAppendOperation`: Represents an Append to a particular Segment.
     - `CachedStreamSegmentAppendOperation`: Same as `StreamSegmentAppendOperation`, but this is for internal use (instead of having an actual data payload, it points to a location in the cache from where the data can be retrieved).
     - `StreamSegmentSealOperation`: When processed, it sets a flag in the in-memory metadata that no more appends can be received.
-When the Storage Writer processes it, it marks the Segment as read-only in Tier-2 Storage.
+When the Storage Writer processes it, it marks the Segment as read-only in Tier 2 Storage.
     - `StreamSegmentTruncateOperation`: Truncates a Segment at a particular offset.
 This causes the Segment's `StartOffset` to change.
     - `MergeTransactionOperation`: Indicates that a Transaction is to be merged into its parent Segment.
 - _Metadata Operations_ are auxiliary operations that indicate a change to the Container Metadata.
 They can be the result of an external operation (we received an request for a Segment we never knew about before, so we must assign a unique Id to it) or to snapshot the entire Metadata (which helps with recovery and cleaning up Tier-1 Storage).
 The purpose of the _Metadata Operations_ is to reduce the amount of time needed for failover recovery (when needed):
-    - `StreamSegmentMapOperation`: maps an Id to a Segment Name.
+    - `StreamSegmentMapOperation`: Maps an Id to a Segment Name.
-    - `TransactionMapOperation`: maps an Id to a Transaction and to its Parent Segment.
+    - `TransactionMapOperation`: Maps an Id to a Transaction and to its Parent Segment.
     - `UpdateAttributesOperation`: Updates any attributes on a Segment.
-    - `MetadataCheckpoint` includes an entire snapshot of the Metadata.
-This can be useful when during recovery - this contains all metadata up to this point, which is a sufficient base for all operations after it.
+    - `MetadataCheckpoint`: Includes an entire snapshot of the Metadata.
+This can be useful when during recovery.This contains all metadata up to this point, which is a sufficient base for all operations after it.

 ### Durable Log